|Welcome to the K3FEF & W3TKP QTH! STATUS: NORMAL -

-This is a WebSDR receiver (RTL-SDR Ver.
-3) attached to a G5RV antenna located in Milford, Pennsylvania - USA.
+PLEASE READ: This receiver consists of multiple RTL-SDR Ver.3 dongles fed from an HF LNA attached to a G5RV antenna located in Milford, Pennsylvania - Northeastern USA.
 It is operated by Michael - K3FEF and his XYL, Tanya - W3TKP.
-More bands coming soon!
-Stay tuned!

-Follow K3FEF on Facebook! - Lots of projects are always in the works.
-Or join the K3FEF WebSDR Project Page on Facebook for news and info related only to this WebSDR.
+Join the K3FEF WebSDR Project Page on Facebook for chat, news, and info related only to this WebSDR.

 Please note: I default to 3873 AM because that's where I typically transmit.
 I use a T/R relay when I transmit to protect the receiver so you may occasionally hear brief dropouts.
 Feel free to adjust the receiver any way you like!
 It will not affect other users (if you didn't already know).
 73! and Enjoy!